oRyLee/cse15l-lab-reports/labreport4.md

 Step 7: Edit the code file ListExamples.java to fix the failing test

--now that it's evident there is a bug in the code, go to ListExamples.java to find the error
+now that it's evident there is a bug in the code, go to ListExamples.java to find the error!

 -to edit ListExamples.java go into the terminal and type in ```vim ListExamples.java```